smpetrie/superres/index.md

-Supplementary images from the paper "Super-resolving beyond satellite hardware".
+# Supplementary images from the paper *Super-resolving beyond satellite hardware*